andreasabel/agda-scope/notes/agdaShadowing.md

 > A name can only have a single __definition__ in a module.

 Thus, we may not define the same name `x` twice via `module x where...`, regardless of its accessibility.
-That even a private definition cannot be shadowed by a public definition, is maybe a bit surprising.
+It may be a bit surprising that even a private definition cannot be shadowed by a public definition.
 But to the human eye, having two definitions of the same name in the same context is confusing.
-Also, since they have the same absolute name, those names cannot be refered to sensibly in a unique way, unless we let the accessiblity modifier be part of the name, complications we spare ourselvs.
+Also, since they have the same absolute name, those names cannot be refered to sensibly in a unique way, unless we let the accessiblity modifier be part of the name --- complications we spare ourselves.

 Formally, a wellformed `NameSet` contains at most a single triple of the form _(_`def`_,a,u)_.